 Behind the scenes, there are multiple systems, servers, and protocols that help deliver your emails.
 A critical email protocol known as SMTP helps set everything in motion and is at the core of sending emails.
+SMTP can be thought of as a digital postal service, ensuring reliable delivery of your messages across the internet.
+SMTP operates over the transmission control protocol (TCP), which provides dependable message delivery between servers.
+Email services and smtp services are essential components of the email infrastructure, handling the transmission, protocols, and reliability of email delivery.
 What is an SMTP server, and how does it work?
 We define what it is, how it works and discuss the pros and cons of running an SMTP server on your own versus using a third-party service.

 Defining Simple Mail Transfer Protocol (SMTP)

-Simple Mail Transfer Protocol (SMTP) is a standard method for transferring information via email, also known as an "email protocol."
+Simple Mail Transfer Protocol (SMTP) is a standard method for transferring information via email, also known as an “email protocol.”
+The SMTP protocol defines the rules for email transmission, specifying how email servers communicate and handle the transfer of messages.
 Email protocols are sets of rules used explicitly for sending email messages from one email account to another via the internet.
 Email protocols allow different email clients (Gmail, Outlook, Yahoo, etc.) and email accounts to exchange information easily.

 What Is an SMTP Server?